YunoHost/doc/certmanager.md

 Be aware that the first command will revert your domains to self-signed certificate.
-The second command will attempt to reinstall a Let's Encrypt certificate on all your domains which have self-signed certificate.
+The second command will attempt to reinstall a Let's Encrypt certificate on all your domains which have a self-signed certificate.

-#### I manually installed my certificates.
+#### I manually installed my Let's Encrypt certificates

 You should go in your nginx configuration, and remove the `letsencrypt.conf` (or whatever you called the file containing the `location